 The mission of the Topeka ADA Advisory Council is to support the civil rights of and full integration into Topeka community life for all people with disabilities.
-The ADA council seeks to enhance the community through the contributions of persons with disabilities.
-The intent is to make a positive difference in their relationship with the community by working toward providing full access to facilities, programs, services, activities and employment.
-The goal is to enable persons with disabilities to participate fully in the social and economic life of the city.
+The ADA council seeks to enhance the community by the contributions of persons with disabilities; to make a positive difference in their relationship with the community by working toward providing full access to facilities, programs, services, activities and employment; and to enable persons with disabilities to equally participate in the social and economic life of the city.

-The ADA council shall be comprised of ten members; at least six members being individuals with disabilities and these members shall represent each of the six major life functions identified in the American with Disabilities Act.
-Members serve for a term of two years and may not serve more than four consecutive terms.
+The ADA council shall be comprised of 10 members, at least six members being individuals with disabilities.
+These members shall represent each of the six major life functions identified in the Americans with Disability Act.
+All efforts will be made to ensure cross-disability representation in the selection of ADA council members.

 - Provide information from the public to the city’s ADA Coordinator about disability concerns.

-- Establish criteria for prioritizing the remedial steps to assess the needs within the community.
+- Establish criteria for prioritizing the remedial steps to address access needs within the community

-- Develop operating procedures for the ADA Advisory Council.
+- Develop operating procedures for the ADA Council.